dragneel30/Unnamed-TD-game/README.md

 # Unnamed-TD-game
 A simple TD game written using C++ and SFML library

+heres the link where you can download the game: http://www.filedropper.com/showdownload.php/debug_23

 The game is basically finished, im plannning to make a new project again.

 what's unfinished here is adding more towers, adding more enemies (theres only 1 tower and 1 enemy type here) , enemy hp, tower damage, and balancing the game and also menu which im too lazy to do now.